7 Reasons Why You Should Write a Screenplay

 Many people start writing screenplays to share their artistic vision with the world.

-If you aim to become a professional screenwriter, having strong scripts is crucial.
-These scripts help you attract producers who accept unsolicited material and agents or managers.
-This path may lead you to see your script adapted into a film or TV series.
+If you aim to become a professional screenwriter, you need a portfolio of strong scripts.
+Once you start developing your network and reaching out to potential producers, agents or managers to work with, somewhere along the line you'll be asked to send a script or scripts that showcase your writing skills.
+This path may eventually lead you to see your script adapted into a film or TV series.

 4. Networking Opportunities

-Writing a screenplay can open doors to networking opportunities.
-How's that, I hear you ask.
+Writing a screenplay can open doors to a community.

-Writers are not necessarily the stereotypical introverted beings unable to string a sentence together when faced with another human.
+Let's face it, writers are not necessarily stereotypical introverted beings unable to string a sentence together when faced with another human.
 But it never hurts to incentivize us to get out there and mingle with other creatives.

 Engaging with fellow writers, filmmakers, and industry professionals can broaden creative horizons.
 Attending workshops and festivals can introduce you to potential collaborators and mentors.
-You might even discover partnerships that enrich your projects and lead to new creative projects.
+You might even discover partnerships that not only enrich your projects but lead to new ones.

 5. Enhanced Storytelling Skills